taesungp/contrastive-unpaired-translation/README.md

 - Install PyTorch 1.4 and other dependencies (e.g., torchvision, func-timeout, gputil).

 For pip users, please type the command `pip install -r requirements.txt`.

-For Conda users, we provide an installation script scripts/conda_deps.sh.
+For Conda users, we provide an installation script `bash ./scripts/conda_deps.sh`.

 Alternatively, you can create a new Conda environment using `conda env create -f environment.yml`.

 ### CUT and FastCUT Training and Test